danielaparker/JsonCons.Net/doc_source/articles/JsonPath/operators/and-expression.md

 ### And Expression

 ```
-AndExpression = Expression "&&" Expression
+and-expression = expression "&&" expression
 ```

-If the left side evaluates to true, then the expression evaluates to the right side, otherwise it evaluates to the left side.
+If the left side evaluates to true, then the and-expression evaluates to the right side, otherwise it evaluates to the left side.

 A false value is any value on this list: